Skip to content

 Beinn Donachain — common questions

-How hard is Beinn Donachain?
+How difficult is Beinn Donachain?

-Can I bring my dog up Beinn Donachain?
+Can dogs go up Beinn Donachain?

-Is there mobile signal on Beinn Donachain?
+Will I get phone signal on Beinn Donachain?

 Poor.
 Remote Glen Strae north of Dalmally; weak on most networks.